-CBECC generates two models based on user inputs: the Standard Design and the Proposed Design.
-60 The Standard Design represents the geometry of the prototypical building and a design that uses a set of features that result in a LSC budget and Source Energy budget that is minimally compliant with 2022 Title 24, Part 6 code requirements.
+CBECC generates two models based on user inputs: the Standard Design and the Proposed Design.60 The Standard Design represents the geometry of the prototypical building and a design that uses a set of features that result in a LSC budget and Source Energy budget that is minimally compliant with 2022 Title 24, Part 6 code requirements.
 Features used in the Standard Design are described in the 2022 Nonresidential and Multifamily ACM Reference Manual.
 The Proposed Design represents the same geometry as the Standard Design, but it assumes the energy features that the software user describes with their inputs.
 To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each prototypical building with the Standard Design representing compliance with 2022 code and the Proposed Design representing compliance with the proposed requirements.
 Comparing the energy impacts of the Standard Design to the Proposed Design reveals the impacts of the proposed code change relative to a building that is minimally compliant with the 2022 Title 24, Part 6.
-For alterations savings analysis, the standard design is not relative to a building that is minimally compliant with the 2022 Title 24, Part 6, but to a building assumed to represent the average performance of statewide existing multifamily buildings.
+For alterations savings analysis, the standard design is not relative to a building that is minimally compliant with the 2022 Title 24, Part 6.
+For alterations savings analysis, the standard design is not relative to a building that is minimally compliant with the 2022 Title 24, Part 6, Part 6, but to a building assumed to represent the average performance of statewide existing multifamily buildings.